 Healthsome is from 1530s in the sense "bestowing health."

-early 15c., "healthy condition," from Old French sanité "health," from Latin sanitatem (nominative sanitas) "health, sanity," from sanus "healthy; sane" (see sane).
+early 15c., sanite, "healthy condition, health," a sense now obsolete, from Old French sanité "health," from Latin sanitatem (nominative sanitas) "health, soundness of body; sanity, soundness of mind; reason; correctness of speech;" from sanus "healthy; sane" (see sane).
 Meaning "soundness of mind" is attested from c.
 1600.